nhejazi/txshift/README.md

 <div id="ref-rose2011targeted2sd">

-Rose, Sherri, and Mark J van der Laan.
-2011.
+Rose, Sherri, and van der LaanMark J. 2011.
 “A Targeted Maximum Likelihood Estimator for Two-Stage Designs.” *The International Journal of Biostatistics* 7 (1): 1–21.